 - To establish a symbiosis between economic and conservation aims, especially within the tourism industry

-- To position green issues centrally within the Republic of Macedonia, which, as one of Europe’s most biodiverse countries, is a guardian for all our futures
+- To position green issues centrally within the Republic of Macedonia, which, as one of Europe’s most wildlife-rich countries, is a guardian for all our futures

 - To provide a reliable and authoritative source of information on issues that relate to Ohrid’s nature